Recipe For Banana Oat Muffins

 How to Make Banana Oat Muffins

 Muffins turn out best when you mix the dry ingredients and the liquid ingredients together separately.
-And then gently stir them both together until just combined.
+And then gently fold them both together until just combined.

 Step 1: In two separate bowls mix the together the dry and the liquid ingredients.